orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ## Obligations of Open Source Stewards

 Open Source Stewards are defined in the CRA as a separate group of actors, different from Manufacturers.
-A Steward must be a legal person (and organization like a company or a foundation, but not a single person) and is also different from the Open Source Project itself.
+A Steward must be a legal person
+(a registered legal entity such as a for-profit or non-profit company, a foundation, etc) and is also different from the Open Source Project itself.

 Under the CRA, Stewards have specific obligations related to Open Source projects they are Stewards for.